11 Focused Assessment- Respiratory System

 Compare one side with the other

 • Normal breath sounds include tracheal, bronchial, bronchovesicular, and vesicular.
-Vesicular breath sounds are heard over most of the peripheral lung fields; bronchovesicular sounds are heard over main bronchi; tracheal and bronchial sounds are heard over trachea.
+Vesicular breath sounds are heard over most of the peripheral lung fields; bronchovesicular sounds are heard over the main bronchi; tracheal and bronchial sounds are heard over the trachea.

 Fine crackles (rales) may indicate asthma and chronic obstructive pulmonary disease (COPD).
+Example below.

 Coarse crackles may indicate pulmonary edema.

 Wheezing may indicate asthma, bronchitis, or emphysema.
+Example below.

 Low-pitched wheezing (rhonchi) may indicate pneumonia.

-Pleural friction rub (creaking) may indicate pleurisy.
+Pleural friction rub (creaking) may indicate pleurisy or pleuritis.

 4. Report and document assessment findings and related health problems according to agency policy.
 Accurate and timely documentation and reporting promote patient safety.